 Significant Research Advances

-2017 — CAR-T cell therapy and using Zika virus to fight brain cancer
+2017 — CAR T-cell therapy and using Zika virus to fight brain cancer

 - While Zika virus causes devastating damage to the brains of developing fetuses, it one day may be an effective treatment for glioblastoma, a deadly form of brain cancer.
-Joint research from Washington University School of Medicine and the University of California San Diego School of Medicine shows that the virus kills brain cancer stem cells, the kind of cells most resistant to standard treatments.
+Joint research from Washington University School of Medicine and the University of California San Diego School of Medicine shows that in mice the virus kills brain cancer stem cells, the kind of cells most resistant to standard treatments.

-2016 — Chemotherapy for brain tumors
+2016 — Chemotherapy for brain tumors and cancer gene predicts treatment response

 - Using a laser probe, neurosurgeons open the brain’s protective cover, enabling them to deliver chemotherapy drugs to patients with glioblastoma – the most common and aggressive type of brain cancer.
 The patients underwent minimally invasive laser surgery to treat a recurrence of their tumors.
 Heat from the laser is known to kill brain tumor cells but, unexpectedly, the researchers found that the technology can penetrate the blood-brain barrier, keeping it open for four to six weeks and providing a therapeutic window of opportunity to deliver chemotherapy drugs.